lsst-uk/IntroToRSP/docs/Locations/bath.md

 # The University of Bath
 {: .fs-9 }

-Serving Bath, Bristol, Cardiff, Exeter
-{: .fs-6 .fw-300 }
+Serving The Universities of Bath, Bristol, Cardiff, Exeter {: .fs-6 .fw-300 }
 ---